Do Go On - 319 - Vincent Gigante, The Oddfather

 And Ben is asking a question.

-No, we've got a, yeah, we've got a fact, two facts to quote and a question this week.
+No, we've got a, yeah, we've got a fact, two facts of quote in a question this week.

-The question is, what is your least favourite trend of the last decade?
+The question is, what is your least favorite trend of the last decade?

 Or did you love them all?

-I was a teacher during most of these years and I disliked them.
+I was a teacher during most of these years,

 Yeah, I can understand why.